top of page

 Japan: The Yushi-en Garden in Matsue

 There are rare moments in a photographer's life that leave an indelible impression on their mind.
-The shock of an encounter, a discovery, or an unexpected moment often provides the opportunity to capture some of their most stunning shots, or at the very least, to preserve an unalterable memory.
-This was the case for me when I discovered Yushi-en Garden for the first time.
-Yushi-en remains, without a doubt, one of the most beautiful gardens I have ever seen in Japan.
+An encounter or a discovery often provides the opportunity to capture some stunning shots, or at the very least, to preserve an unalterable memory.
+This was my case when I discovered this garden for the first time.
+Yushi-en remains one of the most beautiful gardens I have ever visited in Japan.

 Japan: The Yushi-en Garden in Matsue